-No material should be sent overnight unless specifically requested by the agency.
+No material should be sent overnight.
 We are aware that submitting material to agencies can be an expensive and at times frustrating process.
 Therefore, we will make every effort to read material promptly.
 You should know, though, that the agency handles almost fifty current clients and their needs come first.
-Thus, it can easily be months before we reply to a full manuscript
+Thus, it can easily be some time before we reply to a full manuscript

 Again, thank you very much for your interest in submitting to The Zack Company, Inc.